Data-driven effective model shows a liquid-like deep learning: Entropy landscape analysis

 \subsection{Under-parametrization scenario}

 In the under-parametrization case, the number of supplied training examples is much larger than the network-parameter size (or the model complexity).
-As expected, we do not find any weight-space-structure induced phase transitions, unlike in a similar study in neural coding space~\cite{Huang-2016}.
+Interestingly, we do not find any weight-space-structure induced phase-transition.
 First, the distance $d$ increases or decreases continuously following either of two directions of changing the coupling field [Fig.~\ref{entropy} (a)]; both directions collapse into a single curve, without any hysteresis phenomenon.
 This provides a strong evidence that the weight space is connected in the absence of thermodynamically-dominant barriers.
 This result of the effective model coincides roughly with the low-dimensional projection evidence shown in Fig.~\ref{tsne} (b) as well.